gstyliaris/gstyliaris/content/research.md

 </br>

 The many-body Hilbert space is large, as it grows *exponentially* with the number of constituents \[*"no one can hear you scream there"*, as I learned from [Todd Brun](https://viterbi.usc.edu/directory/faculty/Brun/Todd)\].
-However, when interactions are local, the corresponding low-energy eigenstates are *captured by tensor-networks*.
-This not only allows for an *efficient* description of the relevant quantum states, but also provides a general framework for many-body physics, in the *language of quantum information*.
+However, when interactions are local, the corresponding low-energy physics is *captured by tensor-networks*.
+This not only allows for an *efficient* description of the relevant quantum states and operations, but also provides a general framework for many-body physics, in the *language of quantum information*.

 </br>